SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 ### Free programming courses at SoftUni

 SoftUni organizes **free programming courses for complete beginners** in Bulgaria - attendance and online.
-The goal is **anyone with an interest** in programming and technologies to **try programming** and to make sure whether it is interesting to him and whether he wants to be a software developer.
+The goal is **anyone with an interest** in programming and technologies to **try programming** and to make sure whether it is interesting to them and whether they want to be a software developer.
 You can sign up for the **free programming basics course** from the SoftUni application page: https://softuni.bg/apply.

 The free programming basics courses at SoftUni aim to introduce you to **the main programming structures** from the world of software development that you will be able to apply in any programming language.
 These include working with **data**, **variables** and **expressions**, using **conditional statements**, constructing **loops** and defining and calling **functions**, and other techniques to build programming logic.
 The training is **practically focused** - which means there is a **strong emphasis on exercise**, and you get the opportunity to apply your knowledge as you learn.